bamalburg/streaming-data-pipeline/spark-hello-world/src/main/scala/com/labs1904/hwe/homework/spark_theory.md

 #### Define each and explain how they are different from each other
 * RDD (Resilient Distributed Dataset)
-  * Answer: immutable (can't change it), fault tolerant (can recover from errors / crashes), distributed (spread over multiple servers - this is what makes it fault tolerant?) collection of objects (data) that can be operated on in parallel
+  * Answer: immutable (can't change it), fault tolerant (can recover from errors / crashes), distributed (spread over multiple servers - this is what makes it fault tolerant?) collection of objects (data) that can be operated on in parallel.
+  * An empty, in-memory (of your nodes - multiple of them) RDD is created right when a val is declared, but it is not populated with data until an action is called which needs it (lazy evaluation).
 * DataFrame
   * Answer:
 * DataSet